Trump campaign says it can't be held liable if rally attendees contract coronavirus - KESQ

 “By attending the Rally, you and any guests voluntarily assume all risks related to exposure to COVID-19 and agree not to hold Donald J. Trump for President, Inc.; BOK Center; ASM Global; or any of their affiliates, directors, officers, employees, agents, contractors, or volunteers liable for any illness or injury,” the disclaimer reads.

 Trump’s campaign officially announced plans on Wednesday for the President’s first campaign rally since most of the country shut down to prevent the spread of the virus.
-He will appear at an indoor venue, the BOK Center, in Tulsa on July 19.
+He will appear at an indoor venue, the BOK Center, in Tulsa on Saturday, June 20, after pushing back the event one day in light of criticism that it fell on Juneteenth, the holiday commemorating the end of slavery in the United States.

 The rally announcement comes as coronavirus cases are on the rise in some parts of the US.
 Cases are still increasing in several states, even as others show a downward trend or are holding steady.
 Nationally, more than 2 million people have been infected by the virus and more than 112,000 have died, according to data from Johns Hopkins University.

-Note: CORRECTION: This story has been updated to reflect the correct date of the President’s rally, and it has been updated to reflect that Trump pushed it back one day.